KatelynHowell/ModernEdgerunner/README.md

 # MordernEdgerunner
+AUTHOR: KatelynHowell

 My Custom VSCode theme.
 Color pallet based on Lucy and David.
 Uses pastels throughout, with slightly more vivid pastels in the editor to keep you focused.

-AUTHOR: KatelynHowell
+This is my first time making something like this so I know there are going to be certain feature/colors missing so consider this to be in beta.

 Here are some useful editor keyboard shortcuts: